How to make an auto starting and looping video player with video files on USB drive

 From Mac or PC download software: “SD Formatter” and format the SD card.

 2. Download image

 From Mac or PC download: Raspbian lite

 3. Flash SD card with "Raspbian lite" image

-Use software: “Balena Etcher” to flash SD card.
+On Mac or PC use software: “Balena Etcher” to flash SD card with Raspbian lite image.

 4. Boot up Raspberry Pi